Danny Rowe (footballer, born 1989): Bradford City

 In January 2021 he moved to Bradford City, signing an 18-month contract with the club for an undisclosed fee.
 Interim club manager Conor Sellars described Rowe as "exciting" and said that he could help the club score more goals.

 Rowe made his debut for the club on 23 January in a 0–0 draw with Cambridge United, and scored his first goal for the club in a 3–1 victory at Southend United three days later.
 After 2 goals in 3 games he was ruled out due to a heavy cold.

 Chesterfield

 On 22 April 2021 he moved to Chesterfield after spending 3 months with Bradford City.
 Bradford City later said they had no regrets about Rowe's short stay with the club.
 He made his debut two days later in a 0–0 draw with Wrexham, taking 6 matches to score his first goal, grabbing the fourth in a 4–1 thrashing of King's Lynn Town.
 In the penultimate match of the season, Rowe scored a vital double as Chesterfield beat Dagenham & Redbridge 2–1 to keep Chesterfield in the play-offs, a position they remained in after the season's conclusion.

 AFC Fylde (loan)

 On 23 August 2022, Rowe returned to AFC Fylde on loan until 1 January 2023.

+York City (loan)

+On 23 March 2023, Rowe joined relegation-threatened National League club York City on loan until the end of the season.

+On 4 October 2023, Rowe had his Chesterfield contract terminated by mutual consent.

+Macclesfield

+On 12 October 2023, Rowe signed for Northern Premier League Premier Division club Macclesfield.
+He left Macclesfield a month later citing an underlying health condition.

+Post-retirement

+On 1 October 2025, Rowe was appointed head scout by former club AFC Fylde.